City-of-Bloomington/example-playbooks/README.md

   - Install a base OS on a virtual machine.
 VirtualBox or VMWare are common options.
       - VirtualBox is a free and capable solution for creating virtual machines on your local machine.
       - VMWare is a commercial solution that also makes the base OS install very straightforward.
   - Use Vagrant to spin up a base virtual machine.
-Vagrant does have the abilitiy to call a configuration management solution like Ansible automatically.
+Vagrant does have the abilitiy to call a configuration management solution like ansible automatically.
 VirtualBox and VMWare are both options here too.
 If you're using VMWare for virtualization, you'll need the commercial version of Vagrant to work with VMWare.
+  - Use a cloud service provider that provides the base system for you
   - Use Docker containers?
 (Still working on this...)

 For VirtualBox, you'll need a "Host-only Adapter" in order to access the machine.
 When the VM is powered off, add another network interface: